Are All Banks FDIC-Insured?

 Recovering the Money if Your Bank Is FDIC-Insured

-The limited exceptions that may take longer to process “primarily are deposits that both exceed $250,000 and are linked to trust documents, and accounts established by a third-party broker on behalf of other individuals,” says the FDIC.
+There are some situations where the payment process may take longer, according to the FDIC.
+These include deposits that both exceed $250,000 and are linked to trust documents, as well as accounts established by a third-party broker on behalf of other individuals.

 Recommended: How to Keep Your Bank Account Safe Online